Long House Plants Newsletter 2025

-Thank you to everyone that supported our Open Garden days last year.
-We raised over £7000 in all.
-We were able to send over £2500 to the National Garden Scheme, their beneficiaries include Hospice UK, Marie Curie and the Carers Trust.
-Harold Hill Salvation Army raised over £3000 and we sent £1500 to Macmillan Cancer Support when we opened the garden at the end of September.
+Thank you to everyone for your support for our Open Garden days last year.
+We raised about £7900 in all.
+We were able to send £3600 to the National Garden Scheme, their beneficiaries include Hospice UK, Marie Curie and the Queens’ Nursing Institute.
+Countrywide in 2024, the NGS raised over £3.5 million and have now supported Macmillan Cancer support for 40 years!
+Harold Hill Salvation Army raised over £2500 and we sent £1800 to Macmillan Cancer Support when we opened the garden at the end of September.
 Thank you to everyone for their support; helping in the tea shed, garden, selling tickets, bringing cakes and organising the car park.
 We couldn’t do it without you.
 Thanks also to all of you for visiting the garden and eating cake here and then taking cake home to eat.

-The cake competition on the Macmillan day gave some interesting results – lemon drizzle is always near the top but the limoncello and mascarpone was at the bottom but it always sells out really quickly.
+The cake competition on the Macmillan open garden day had coffee and walnut as the most popular, closely followed by lemon drizzle and Victoria sandwich.
+The coffee and walnut cake was a new recipe so that feedback was useful.
 The Alma Arms in Navestock kindly supported our catering last year by providing quiche and have offered a contribution again this year.

 The garden will be open to the public in aid of the Salvation Army between 11am and 4pm on: